frndlytm/frndlytm.github.io/docs/courses.md

     embeddings and Euler's formula, characterization of planar graphs (Kuratowski's theorem);
     and Ramsey theory including Ramsey's theorem, Ramsey numbers, and graph Ramsey theory.

-**CS5800: Algorithms**
+??? abstract "CS5800: Algorithms"

-:   Presents the mathematical techniques used for the design and analysis of computer
+    Presents the mathematical techniques used for the design and analysis of computer algorithms.
-    algorithms.
 Focuses on algorithmic design paradigms and techniques for analyzing the correctness, time, and space complexity of algorithms.
 Topics may include asymptotic notation, recurrences, loop invariants, Hoare triples, sorting and searching, advanced data structures, lower bounds, hashing, greedy algorithms, dynamic programming, graph algorithms, and NP-completeness.

-### 2022 - Spring
+### 2022 Spring

-**CS6120: Natural Language Processing**
+??? abstract "CS6120: Natural Language Processing"

-:   Provides an introduction to the computational modeling of human language, the ongoing
-    effort to create computer programs that can communicate with people in natural language, and current applications of the natural language field, such as automated document classification, intelligent query processing, and information extraction.
+    Provides an introduction to the computational modeling of human language, the ongoing effort to create computer programs that can communicate with people in natural language, and current applications of the natural language field, such as automated document classification, intelligent query processing, and information extraction.
 Topics include